immersive-web/webxr-ar-module/explainer.md

 ### Ending the VR session

 To stop presenting to the `VRDevice`, the page calls [`VRSession.endSession`](https://w3c.github.io/webvr/#dom-vrsession-endsession).
-Once the session has ended any canvas used as a layer source should be resized to fit the page again.
+Once the session has ended the page's animation loop should be started up again if necessary and any canvas used as a layer source should be resized to fit the page again.

 ```js
 function EndVRSession() {